-If you’ve joined us for an Empathy Toy workshop, you'll have discovered new insights and patterns of behaviour exhibited while playing the Empathy Toy.
-After the play and debrief, we ask you to commit to trying a new behaviour for the next 21 days.
+If you’ve joined us for an Empathy Toy workshop, you know that we talk about trying to implement something that you’ve learned for 21 days.
 Why 21 days?
 Because (besides being very on brand) it’s said that’s how long it takes to form a habit.

 But does the 21 days measure actually hold up when it comes to changing your behaviour or your mind?
 The answer is…